 - Creating a reverse iterator with a reversed() built-in function.

-Python List Reverse Example | reverse() Tutorial is today’s topic.
-The list reverse() method reverses the sorting order of the items.
-It takes no parameters.
-The reverse() function doesn’t return any value.
+Python List Reverse

+To reverse a list in Python, use the list.reverse() method.
+The reverse() is a built-in Python function that reverses the sorting order of the items.
+The reverse() function takes no parameters and doesn’t return any value.
 It only reverses the elements and updates the list.
-The method reverse() reverses objects of the list in place.

-The simple example is the following.
+A simple example is the following.